 EFESO Consulting awarded Gold medal by EcoVadis for its performance and action on Sustainability and CSR

-We believe that industrial operations can make a difference as it is where you can really have a positive effect on making the world a better place.”PARIS, FRANCE, November 3, 2022 /EINPresswire.com/ -- EFESO Consulting has been awarded a Gold medal from EcoVadis for its performance as a responsible and sustainable business starting with its French office.
+Our people and many of our clients share our ambition to redefine performance including sustainability dimensions.
+We all need to take our part to protect our future.”PARIS, FRANCE, November 3, 2022 /EINPresswire.com/ -- EFESO Consulting has been awarded a Gold medal from EcoVadis for its performance as a responsible and sustainable business starting with its French office.
 This certification confirms the group’s commitment to sustainability as one of its strategic pillars.
 This rating positions the firm in the top 5% of all companies evaluated.

 EcoVadis is the world’s largest provider of business sustainability ratings which evaluates how well a company has integrated the principles of Sustainability/CSR into their business and management system.
 Their methodology is based on international sustainability standards such as the Global Reporting Initiative, the United Nations Global Compact, and the ISO 26000, covering 200+ spend categories and 175+ countries.
 The sustainability scorecard illustrates performance across 21 indicators in four themes: environment, labor and human rights, ethics, and sustainable procurement.